subvisual/subvisual.com/src/posts/2020-06-09-react-state-management-and-side-effects-with-redux-and-rxjs.md

   )
 ```

 This setup works for me and for the people I worked with.
 I've tried a few libraries for state management and side-effects, but these are the most pleasant ones to work with.
+If you're curious about how this works in practice, [we've published the source code for an app that uses all of these libraries](https://github.com/subvisual/notedown).

 Reach out to me on [Twitter](https://twitter.com/gabrielgpoca) if you have any comments or questions.
 I'll try to answer them.